Yizack/Yizack/README.md

 My passion for computers began at the age of 14.
 It all started with creating my first blogs and diving into HTML editors, driven by curiosity and a desire to learn.
 Over time, I began watching tutorials to learn Java and JavaScript, which allowed me to have a brief understanding of coding before starting my degree which is why I performed well in development subjects.

 I studied Computer Systems Engineering at the Technological University of Panama.
 I am deeply passionate about computers and emerging technologies.
-I have experience in Web and Mobile App Development, API Integrations, Server Administration, System Automation, and Database Management.
+I have experience in Web and Mobile App Development, API Integrations, Server Administration, System Automation, Database Management, Testing, and Continuous Integration.
 With my determination, I am confident in my ability to overcome any programming challenge that comes my way.

 [![Linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yizack/)
 [![Twitter](https://img.shields.io/badge/x%20(twitter)-000000?style=for-the-badge&logo=x&logoColor=white)](https://twitter.com/YizackR)